Gudu-Diana/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that writes into file a result of a command
+a script that displays the last line of a file